aualbert/kino/README.md

 # Kino

 [Kino](https://github.com/aualbert/kino) is an easy-to-use, proof of concept package for creating animations in pure Typst.
 Kino comes with a companion script [kino.py](https://github.com/aualbert/kino/blob/main/bin/kino.py) for exporting to videos, slideshows, or reveal.js presentations.
-See the [manual](docs/manual.pdf).
+See the [manual](docs/manual.pdf) and the [examples](https://github.com/aualbert/kino/blob/main/examples).

 ## Examples